-The review notes that current medications for these disorders can lead to additional symptoms and side effects and that people may stop taking the drugs because of these unwanted effects.
+The authors noted that current treatments for these disorders can lead to additional symptoms and side effects, which can cause some people to stop taking them.

 Type 1 diabetes

-Type 1 diabetes is caused by inflammation when the immune system attacks cells in the pancreas.
+Type 1 diabetes results from inflammation that occurs when the immune system attacks cells in the pancreas.

 Acne treatment is another promising use for CBD.
 The condition is caused, in part, by inflammation and overworked sebaceous glands in the body.